10up/wp-scrubber/README.md

  * `--ignore-size-limit` - Ignore the database size limit.
    * ex: `wp scrub all --ignore-size-limit=yes`

+## Database Size Limit
+WP Scrubber includes a database size limit of 2GB.
+This limit exists as a failsafe to prevent the scrubbing action from taking effect on large sites, unless the developer chosen to ignore the warning.

+The core plugin is very quick and scales based on the number of users which need to be scrubbed.
+However, because there are additional hooks and filter which projects are encouraged to extend, cvustom queries which loop through post or postmeta can slow down the scrub operation considerably.

+You can adjust the default size limit with `wp_scrubber_db_size_limit`.

 ## Extensibility

 WP Scrubber includes several filters and actions which allows developers to hook into the scrubbing process and add their own rules.